sifatullahsu/mongoose-query-builder/README.md

-# Mongoose Query Builder
+# Mongoose Query Maker

-Mongoose Query Builder is a powerful tool for MongoDB with Mongoose that simplifies and enhances database querying.
+Mongoose Query Maker is a powerful tool for MongoDB with Mongoose that simplifies and enhances database querying.
 It provides a wide range of features for filtering, pagination, field selection, and population, making it easier to work with your MongoDB data.

 ## Features